 - BSc Sociology with Quantitative Research Methods with Study Abroad (L304)

-Quantitative research methods are not about learning maths; they are about learning how to apply analytical methods to questions of interest to the social sciences.
 The University of Bristol has considerable expertise in quantitative methods.
-For example the School of Geographical Sciences is a world leader in quantitative human geography; the School for Policy Studies hosts the internationally respected Townsend Centre for International Poverty Research; and the Centre for Multilevel Modelling develops software that is used throughout the world.
+For example, the School of Geographical Sciences is a major centre for quantitative human geography; the School for Policy Studies hosts the well-respected Townsend Centre for International Poverty Research; and the Centre for Multilevel Modelling develops software that is used throughout the world.

 What kind of student would this course suit?